-The difference between paying thousands and thousands of dollars for injections or plastic surgery starts right now!
-Getting regular facials will fend off the need to resort to these options later on in life.
-If you’re taking care of your skin and performing a proper facial routine day and night, we applaud you tremendously, but this is only half of what your skin needs to stay healthy and young!
+Getting regular facials will help you keep your skin looking great and may even help fend off the need to resort to injections and plastic surgery later on in life.
+If you’re taking care of your skin and performing a proper facial routine day and night, we applaud you tremendously, but this is only half of what your skin needs to stay healthy and young looking!
 Facials are the second half – here’s why!

 Before we discuss exactly what happens during a facial and how it differs from how you treat your skin at home, let us point out one of the biggest advantages of receiving facials: they are performed by a licensed skincare professional!
 A licensed professional must pass a state exam before they perform esthetic treatments, and he or she is mandated to conform to state regulations (Note: Always ask for a licensed professional when visiting a salon or spa for a treatment.)
 A licensed professional performing the treatment understands the skin and how it functions.
 He or she has been trained and licensed to analyze your skin, and understand what’s going on below the surface – not just what’s apparent to the eye.